Nizarel/DevOps_DevSecOps/Packaged Sprint/README.md

 * Enforce Org Security Policy

 These features offer a selection of stories that will drastically improve feedback to engineers allowing the team to make smart choices about security early in the development process.

+## Next Steps

+After importing the Packaged Sprint it is paramount that the team understand the purpose of the Epic and review Features and Stories during planning.
+Some choices have to be made on any stories that aren't a fit for the project, if the selection of tooling called out by the CSE DevOps team are the right choices for your project, and prioritization of the work.
+Start with the Feature "Select a worflow for DevSecOps" which will help move the team forward by deciding what and how to Shift Left.